-Tit le: Erecting timber roof structures in the workplace Learning outcomes The learner will be able to: arner can: 4 4 continued 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Tit le: Erecting timber roof structures in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 4 continued 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
 4.7 Describe how to calculate quantity, length, area and wastage associated with the method and procedure to erect timber roof structures.
-5 to the work and surrounding area when erecting timber 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. roof structures 5.2 Maintain a clear and tidy work space.
+5 5 Minimise the risk of damage to the work and surrounding area when erecting timber roof structures.
+5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
+5.2 Maintain a clear and tidy work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
 6 allocated time when erecting 6.1 Demonstrate completion of the work within the allocated time. timber roof str uctures.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of productivity targets and time scales how times are estimated organisational procedures for reporting circumstances which will affect the work programme.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of productivity targets and time scales - how times are estimated - organisational procedures for reporting circumstances which will affect the work programme.

-Title: Erecting timbe er roof s structures in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to erect timber roof structures to the required 7.1 Demonstrate the following work skills when erecting timber roof structures: - measuring, marking out, fitting, aligning, finishing, positioning and securing. specification.
+Title: Erecting timbe ber roof structures in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to erect timber roof structures to the required 7.1 Demonstrate the following work skills when erecting timber roof structures: - measuring, marking out, fitting, aligning, finishing, positioning and securing. specification.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Construct, erect and/or install roof structures to given working instructions relating to the following: - in-situ roofs (manually and/or mechanically handled) - pre-assembled roof structures (mechanically handled).
-7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: extract and transfer data from drawings for the erection of timber roof structures provide information for Building Information Modelling (BIM) identify roof components construct in-situ, and install flat and pitched roof structures erect and install (manually and/or mechanically handled) pre-assembled, flat and pitched roof structures take account of other methods of roof construction install fire stops, cavity barriers and vapour control layers install insulation to achieve the specified energy and carbon performance avoid thermal bridging, bypassing and condensation apply the principles of airtightness and ventilation erect and install temporary propping, bracing and protection measures install permanent roof bracing by lateral restraint and holding down methods form openings work with plant and machinery to lift and transfer loads unload and store roof components recognise and determine when specialist skills and knowledge are required and report accordingly identify and follow the installation quality requirements work with, around and in close proximity to plant and machinery use hand tools, portable power tools and equipment work at height
+7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - extract and transfer data from drawings for the erection of timber roof structures - provide information for Building Information Modelling (BIM) - identify roof components - construct in-situ, and install flat and pitched roof structures - erect and install (manually and/or mechanically handled) pre-assembled, flat and pitched roof structures - take account of other methods of roof construction - install fire stops, cavity barriers and vapour control layers - install insulation to achieve the specified energy and carbon performance - avoid thermal bridging, bypassing and condensation - apply the principles of airtightness and ventilation - erect and install temporary propping, bracing and protection measures - install permanent roof bracing by lateral restraint and holding down methods - form openings - work with plant and machinery to lift and transfer loads - unload and store roof components - recognise and determine when specialist skills and knowledge are required and report accordingly - identify and follow the installation quality requirements - work with, around and in close proximity to plant and machinery - direct and guide the operations and movement of plant and machinery - direct and guide the operations and equipment - work at height